microsoft/WinUI-Gallery/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- If applicable, add screenshots here to help explain your problem -->

 **Version Info**
-- [ ] App downloaded from Store
+- [ ] Xaml Controls Gallery - Downloaded from Store
     - If so, which version?
+(1.2.x -- Found on the Settings page of the app.)
+- [ ] WinUI 3 Controls Gallery - Downloaded from Store
-(Found on the Settings page of the app.)
+    - If so, which version?
+(1.3.x -- Found on the Settings page of the app.)
 - [ ] App built locally from source
   - If so, which branch?
 (WinUI 3 versions are built off the winui3 branch)